HOSH

-HOSH (born as Holger Behn in Hamburg, Germany) is a German DJ & producer.
-He is a part of the record label Diynamic and founder of fryhide imprint (or in German 'Freiheit').
+HOSH (born as Holger Behn; 1986 in Hamburg, West Germany) is a German DJ and producer.
+He is an employee of Diynamic and the founder of The Fryhide Imprint (or, in German, 'Freiheit').

 Career

-HOSH got into production because he wanted to know how the records he was playing were put together.
-HOSH says “When it comes to producing, making music for me is like cooking – the meal / track gets better the more love you put in.”
-Back in 2006, with his flatmate at that time Solomun & Stimming, HOSH was the first member of Diynamic, releasing successful records such as Oelckersallee EP & White Elephant.
-Following releases and remixes for imprints like Kindisch, Get Physical, Stil Vor Talent, Supernature, Freerange, Strictly Rhythm, Dessous, Tsuba and more.
-Being a vital part of the Diynamic crew, HOSH released his album in 2010 on Diynamic 'Connecting The Dots' an album made up of ten dance floor cuts which all exhibit a trademark Diynamic musicality; hint at HOSH influences up to this point and simultaneously mark out a path into the future of underground house music.
-HOSH broke into the music charts in 2010 with his EP Cash the Chord.
-Since, he's continued to remain a staple of Diynamic, playing pretty much weekly at Sankeys Ibiza for Neon Nights.
+HOSH was born in 1986, Hamburg.
+He became interested in producing because he had interest in how the records he was playing were put together.
+H.O.S.H states, “When it comes to producing, making music for me is like cooking – the meal/track gets better the more love you put in.”
+H.O.S.H was the first member of Diynamic, releasing successful records such as Oelckersallee EP & White Elephant.
+Following releases and remixes for imprints like Kindisch, Get Physical, Stil Vor Talent, Supernature, Freerange, Strictly Rhythm, Dessous, Tsuba, and more.
+Being an important employee of the Diynamic crew, H.O.S.H released his album in 2010 on Diynamic, "Connecting The Dots," an album made up of ten dance floor cuts that all exhibit a trademark Diynamic musicality, hint at H.O.S.H influences up to this point and simultaneously mark out a path into the future of underground house music.

-Fast forwarding to 2013, HOSH presented a special consisting of four releases, eight tracks on Diynamic calling it 'Forever Young' - HOSH says "We all had our dreams when we were young.
-It's never too late to live them.
-This is basically what this special series is all about."
-Making highlights again, HOSH stepped up for the official remix of Sono's 'Keep Control' released in 2013 on Kontor Music.
+In the year 2013, H.O.S.H presented a special on Diynamic consisting of four releases and eight tracks titled 'Forever Young.'
+H.O.S.H stated, "We all had dreams when we were young, and it's never too late to live them.
+This special series encapsulates that sentiment."
+Making highlights again, H.O.S.H stepped up for the official remix of Sono's 'Keep Control' released in 2013 on Kontor Music.
 The release was a staple in Beatports top 100.
-HOSH then ended his Diynamic journey with his latest release 'Karma EP' in 2017 - becoming the #1 track in Beatport techno charts in 2017.
-Summer 2016, HOSH was invited by Heart Ibiza to host five exclusive dates with ROULETTE - boasting a unique audio and visual concept, the focus of the party was that of a futuristic roulette wheel.
-Inviting alongside him DJ pals, including Patrice Baumel, Matthias Meyer and many more.
-HOSH says “Heart is a place on the island that really wants to be groundbreaking and always looks for fresh concepts—I feel our ROULETTE idea has found the perfect home,” he tells DJ Mag Ibiza.
+H.O.S.H then ended his Diynamic journey with his latest release 'Karma EP' in 2017 - becoming the #1 track in Beatport techno charts in 2017.
+During the summer of 2016, H.O.S.H was invited by Heart Ibiza to host five exclusive dates with ROULETTE “Heart is a place on the island that really wants to be groundbreaking and always looks for fresh concepts—I feel our ROULETTE idea has found the perfect home,” HOSH tells DJ Mag Ibiza.
 “If you come to one of our five events this year, you will find something that you don't find at any other party on the island!”